 Photo Matthew Murphy

-Nico Muhly has written wide scope of work for soloists, ensembles, and organizations including pianist Emanuel Ax & mezzo-soprano Anne Sophie von Otter, countertenor Iestyn Davies, violinist Pekka Kuusisto, New York City Ballet, New York Philharmonic, Cincinnati Symphony, Philadelphia Orchestra, American Ballet Theater, Paris Opéra Ballet, Barbican Centre and Wigmore Hall.
+Nico Muhly has written wide scope of work for soloists, ensembles, and organizations including pianist Emanuel Ax & mezzo-soprano Anne Sofie von Otter, countertenor Iestyn Davies, violinist Pekka Kuusisto, New York City Ballet, New York Philharmonic, Cincinnati Symphony, Philadelphia Orchestra, American Ballet Theater, Paris Opéra Ballet, Barbican Centre and Wigmore Hall.

 Muhly’s first full-scale opera, Two Boys, was commissioned by the Metropolitan Opera, and was premiered at the English National Opera in 2011 and at the Metropolitan Opera in 2013.
 Featuring a libretto by Craig Lucas and direction by Bartlett Sher, Two Boys chronicles the real-life police investigation of an online relationship and ensuing tragedy.
 Dark Sisters, a chamber opera dealing with a polygamist family, was commissioned by the Opera Company of Philadelphia, Music Theatre Group, and the Gotham Chamber Opera, and was premiered in New York in 2012.